Expert Advice On Improving Your Home

 Choose an HVAC company with well-trained technicians who have proper licensing and experience.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the specific exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 In Texas, HVAC contractors are required to be licensed by the Texas Department of Licensing and Regulation.
 Contractors need to have at least four years of experience in the past six years and must show proof of insurance.
 An individual can also be a registered technician, which has no experience requirements, or a certified technician, which requires two years of experience.
 Registered and certified technicians must both be supervised by a licensed contractor.
 You should also read reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Pick a company with positive reviews and reports of fantastic customer experiences.
+Choose a company with glowing reviews and reports of fantastic customer experiences.

 Understand Work Details